icpnagoya/homepage/exampleSite/content/career.md

 title: Join us
 layout: career
-description: cultural exchanges can enhance international friendship, and people can acquire better understanding of each other.
+description: cultural exchanges can enhance international friendship, and people can acquire better understanding of each other.Through cultural exchanges, they can learn of different peoples around the world, what they believe in, how they lead their daily life, and their traditions and customs.
 about:
   enable: true
   title: Who we're looking for